Understanding Eating Disorders

 Types of Eating Disorders

-There are several types of eating disorders, each with its own distinct characteristics:
+There are several types of eating disorders, each with its distinct characteristics:

-• Binge Eating Disorder (BED) is a condition characterised by recurring episodes of consuming large amounts of food in a short period of time, often accompanied by a sense of loss of control and distress.
+Binge Eating Disorder (BED) is a condition characterised by recurring episodes of consuming large amounts of food in a short period, often accompanied by a sense of loss of control and distress.

-• Other Specified Feeding or Eating Disorders (OSFED): This category includes individuals who have many of the symptoms of other eating disorders but do not meet the full criteria for any of them.
+Other Specified Feeding or Eating Disorders (OSFED): This category includes individuals who have many of the symptoms of different eating disorders but do not meet the full criteria for any of them.

-• Orthorexia: an obsession with healthy or "clean" eating that can eventually have a negative impact on health.
+Orthorexia: an obsession with healthy or "clean" eating that can eventually hurt health.

-Each disorder has its own unique characteristics, but all are associated with unhelpful and/or harmful attitudes towards food and body image.
+Each disorder has its unique characteristics, but all are associated with unhelpful and harmful attitudes towards food and body image.

 Inpatient Eating Disorder Treatment